Toward 6G Sidelink Reliability: MAC PRR Modeling for NR Mode 2 SPS and ns-3 Validation: Introduction

-To aid in broadcasting periodic messages when off-network, the Semi-Persistent Scheduling (SPS) protocol, a distributed media access control (MAC) based resource scheduling protocol, was initially introduced in LTE SL mode 4 by Release 14.
-SPS enables all UEs in a decentralized network to monitor the channel and determine which resources were in use, and avoid utilizing the same resources for message transmissions.
-However, Release 14 compliant SL standard was somewhat rigid, not including numerology or the ability to alter many aspects of transmission or SPS.
-Beginning in Release 16 and expanded upon in Release 17, NR introduced the ability to use mmWave and numerology in SL and aims to support more advanced communication types (unicast and groupcast in addition to broadcast), while the broadcast in NR SL mode 2 is still expected to rely on the SPS with a more sophisticated parameterization design, which eases the great threat to the reliability and scalability of the upcoming NR SL applications.
+This work focuses on performance evaluation of the NR SL mode 2 Semi Persistent Scheduling (SPS) protocol, a distributed media access control (MAC) scheme that was initially introduced in Long Term Evolution (LTE) SL mode 4 (Release 14) and subsequently adopted for 5G NR.
+SPS includes a {\em distributed sensing} feature that enables all UEs in a decentralized network to {\em monitor the share channel and determine which resources are in use, and avoid utilizing these (in-use resources) for upcoming message transmissions}.
+SL design has evolved from the original Rel-14 specifications to include 5G NR numerology, operate over multiple frequency bands such as FR2 (mmWave), and support more communication types (unicast and groupcast in addition to broadcast); correspondingly, this has led to updates in SPS design in terms of new parametrization to meet the reliability requirements faced with network reconfiguration and scalability.